 What is an IDIQ?

-IDIQs may take a number of forms.
-For example, the General Services Administration (GSA) issues IDIQs called Government-wide Acquisition Contracts (GWACs), largely focused on Information Technology products and services, with a contractor pool of both large and small businesses.
-GSA Schedules, another contract vehicle administered by GSA, include a wide variety of products and services, and, like GWACs, may be used by many if not most federal agencies, and under certain conditions, non-federal government entities.
+IDIQs may take several forms.
+For example, the General Services Administration (GSA) issues IDIQs called Government-wide Acquisition Contracts (GWACs).
+These contracts often focus on IT products and services.
+They have a contractor pool of both large and small businesses.

-Another form of IDIQ is a Multiple Award Contract (MAC) vehicle which is an internal resource for use by a specific Department or Agency.
-An example of a MAC is the Department of Homeland Security (DHS) EAGLE multiple-award IDIQ contract vehicle.
-Under EAGLE, any of the DHS’s 22 Agencies have a preferred resource of Information Technology (IT) service providers to meet their enterprise infrastructure and initiative requirements.
-The various DHS components may issue orders on a Cost Reimbursement, Time and Materials (T&M), Labor Hour, or Firm-Fixed Price in accordance with the terms of the contract.
+Another form of IDIQ is a Multiple Award Contract (MAC) vehicle.
+This type of contract is an internal resource that is only for a specific Department or Agency.
+An example of this type of contract is the Department of Homeland Security (DHS) EAGLE contract vehicle.
+Under EAGLE, any of the DHS’s 22 Agencies have a preferred resource of Information Technology (IT) service providers.
+After the group is selected, they use these preferred providers to compete any IT task orders they want to issue.
+Most importantly, any DHS Agency can issue orders on a Cost Reimbursement, Time and Materials (T&M), Labor Hour, or Firm-Fixed Price in accordance with the terms of the contract.

 Why do IDIQ’s matter?

-From fiscal year 2010-present, there is a documented surge in the use of small businesses and various small business set-asides, especially within the Department of Defense.
+The use of small businesses and small business set-asides is growing, especially within the Department of Defense.
 Therefore, a small business with contract vehicles and IDIQs, is an ideal partner to both large and small businesses.
-Pairing organizations complementary skills separates a small business team from the competition.
+Want to make your mark?
+Set your business aside from the competition by partnering with a small business team.

-Teaming, subcontracting, and marketing the GWAC, MAC, or GSA Schedule is vital to realizing the return on investment for pursuing each contract vehicle and contract administration requirements.
-Remember that the contract is just a “license to hunt”.
-The success of the hunt is determined by promoting the program within the various Government Agencies and Departments, reaching out to potential partners, and ultimately, submitting excellent, responsive proposals.
+Teaming, subcontracting, and marketing the GWAC, MAC, or GSA Schedule is vital to recovering the investment for pursuing each contract vehicle.
+In other words, the contract is just a “license to hunt”.
+The success of the hunt depends on promoting the program within the Government and reaching out to potential partners.

 Small Business Partnerships

-Partner with Trofholz and realize the maximum benefit of collaborating with an experienced and quality-driven small business that has significant IDIQs available.
-Critical infrastructures; assets, systems, and networks so vital to the United States that incapacitation or destruction would threaten security, the economy, public health, or safety.
-To protect these systems, the Government needs high tech solutions.
-As innovators, small businesses, such as Trofholz, challenge incumbents with newer technologies and solutions.
-Our ability to secure critical infrastructures and critical control systems is at the leading edge of technology.
+Partner with Trofholz and benefit from working with an experienced and quality-driven small business.
+Firstly, we hold several IDIQs and MACs.
+Secondly, with these contracts, our experts protect Critical infrastructures.
+These are assets, systems, and networks so vital, that their loss would threaten our security or safety.
+Finally, to protect these systems, the Government needs high tech solutions.
+Above all, as innovators, we can challenge incumbents with newer technologies and solutions.

 Trofholz has a strong presence in the government market.
-With our technical capabilities, intentional use and promotion of our numerous IDIQs, we are a strategic prime contractor and subcontractor.
+With our technical capabilities, and our numerous IDIQs, we are a strategic small business partner.
 Our team helps educate customers on the best use of our contract vehicles.
-We stand ready to join with other highly qualified partners to provide technology solutions to our government customers.Share
+Trofholz has the experience to secure critical infrastructure around the world.
+We stand ready to join with other highly qualified partners to maximize small business partnerships.
+Help us provide technology solutions to our government customers today!Share